The objective of the Heads of Regulatory Agencies (HoA) Committee is to share information and perspectives on:

 - Support relationships and coordinate with member agencies, including to prepare for and manage crises

 - Discuss policy and inform the formulation of their agencies’ own policies, including with respect to mitigating systemic risk

-Members are heads of key federal and provincial agencies (HoA agencies) with regulatory and prudential responsibility for different elements of the financial system:
+Members are heads or senior representatives of key federal and provincial agencies with regulatory and prudential responsibility for different elements of the financial system: